Flenst/DASH-Tools/README.md

     python anonymityset.py

-It will ask for the transaction ID and will then yield results on the fly, while also offering the option to save all collected data in a JSON formatted file 'transactionID.txt' afterwards.
+It will ask for the transaction ID and the desired mixing depth.
+It will then yield results on the fly, while also offering the option to save all collected data in a JSON formatted file 'transactionID.txt' afterwards.
 Please keep in mind a single parse, especially for PrivateSends with a high input count, will take some time.

 # Notes

-Currently this tool checks 8 rounds of mixing.
-Next versions will ask for desired mixing depth to check or use the maximum mixing rounds at a given height.

 MongoDB is not the right database for this purpose, but it is pretty failsafe.
-Disadvantage: it's slow.
+Disadvantage: it's slow (300 - 500 ops/second.
+PrivateSends may need millions of ops to be parsed).
 At a later stage I will release code for the Redis database, which is memory mapped and approximately 20 times faster (tests show converting bytecode into python dictionaries slows this down.
 If you have a suggestion let me know).